y = mx + b – Definition, Slope-Intercept Form, Examples, Facts

 In this case, in y=mx+b, what is b?
 Our y-intercept b becomes 0 because that’s where our line intersects the y-axis – at the point of 0.

-Because of this, we can simplify our equation of y = mx + b to just y = mx.
+So, we can simplify the equation y = mx + b to y = mx.

-This is a special case of the slope-intercept form, where the line directly passes through the origin, giving us a b value of 0.
+This is a special case of the slope-intercept form because the line passes through the origin, which means b is 0.

 To find the slope y = mx + b in your equation, you need to understand the difference in the x and y coordinates.